social-link-analytics-group-bsc/gender_bioinfo/README.md

 Scopus does not provide the full name of authors—only the initial of the first (and middle) name and the last name.
 However, the PubMed identifier of the articles is provided by Scopus.
-We use the PubMed Id of the articles to hit the [API of PubMed](https://www.ncbi.nlm.nih.gov/home/develop/api/) and get information about papers' authors, including their full names.
+We use the PubMed Id of the articles to hit the [API of PubMed](https://www.ncbi.nlm.nih.gov/home/develop/api/) and get information about the papers' authors, including their full names.
 To complete the name of authors, execute from `run.py` the function `get_paper_author_names_from_pubmed` in `data_extractor.py`.
 The function takes a while to complete.